Thesauros/lending-contracts/README.md

-# Glia Finance: Interest Vault Contracts
+# REBALANCE Finance: Interest Vault Contracts

-This is the repository of Glia rebalancer smart contracts
+This is the repository of interest rebalancer smart contracts

 ## Usage